pigeonflight/ploneapi-shell/README.md

 ploneapi-shell repl
 # Find similar tags with default threshold
 > similar-tags swimming

+# Preferred: provide the threshold right after the tag
+> similar-tags swimming 80

 # Use threshold as first argument (finds all pairs with that threshold)
 > similar-tags 80